 Week 1: Send to your best subscribers.

 Review your list and pull out all of your subscribers who have clicked or opened in the last 30-90 days.
 We call these your engaged subscribers.
-Your first email campaign from a new IP address should only be sent to these subscribers.
-This effectively sends a message to the ISPs that you are new but you have a great network of subscribers.
+Your first email campaign from a new IP address should be sent to these subscribers.
+This helps send a message to the ISPs that you are a new sender (from WordFly), but you have a great network of subscribers.
 We suggest sending to your engaged subscribers for a minimum of one week before increasing your subscriber list further.

 Week 1-Week 6: Gradually build your list volumes.

 The key to building your reputation is consistency.
 This involves sending to consistent lists on consistent send days, using consistent From/Reply names and addresses.
 We put together two build-up plans that you can use to build your reputation based on your organization's timeline.
 For illustration purposes, our examples are based on a total list size of 60,000 subscribers.
-Smaller organizations with fewer subscribers can discuss the best plan to follow with WordFly support.
+Smaller organizations with fewer subscribers can use the percentages to determine how many subscribers to send to.
+Regardless of your organization size, the key is to gradually build up to your highest list volume.

 If you have 30-45 days, follow Plan 1 for the best results.